endoflife-date/endoflife.date/products/chef-infra-client.md

 > management and application-deployment tool enabling infrastructure as code.

-Chef Infra Client generally follows an N-1 support strategy (meaning that the two most recent major versions receive security and bug fixes)
+Chef Infra Client generally follows an N-1 support strategy (meaning that the two most recent major versions receive security and bug fixes).